SriNandan33/CSHub/README.md

 3. [Algorithms](https://github.com/nryoung/algorithms): An educational library of algorithms in Python

 4. [Algorithms](https://github.com/keon/algorithms): Minimal examples of data structures and algorithms in Python

+5. [Awesome-algorithms](https://github.com/tayllan/awesome-algorithms): A curated list of awesome places to learn and/or practice algorithms.

 5. [Data Structure And Algorithmic Thinking With Python](https://github.com/careermonk/DataStructureAndAlgorithmicThinkingWithPython) : By Narasimha Karumanchi from careermonk